 If you are in a data-sharing agreement with one or more other sites using the Galaxy Link (hub-portal relationship), you'll want to be aware of how initiatives and user groups are shared in cross-domain situations.

 Note: Throughout this article, we refer to the site that is sharing data as the "hub" and the site that is receiving data as the "portal."

-Because initiatives are available across domains, volunteers on a portal will be able to see initiatives, as long as the initiatives aren't private and as long as both the portal and the hub agree that the initiative can be seen on the portal.
+Because initiatives are available across domains, volunteers on a portal will be able to see initiatives, as long as the initiatives contain public needs and the portal and hub agree that the initiative can be seen on the portal.
 (In other words, as long as no one has manually excluded the initiative from the volunteer view).
 Here are some details:

 Initiative banner - A portal user viewing a hub need within a hub initiative will be able to see the initiative banner and description, just as they appear on the hub.

 Initiative questions - If the hub site manager has added custom questions to an initiative, the portal user responding to an initiative need will be able to respond to those question on the need-response form.

 Searching/Filtering - A portal user will be able to see the hub initiatives(s) in their search/filter dropdown on the needs page.